SGLT2 Inhibitors May Result in Serious Side Effects

-Sodium-Glucose Co-Transporter 2 (SGLT2) inhibitors are prescribed by doctors to help patients who have type 2 diabetes remove sugar from the body by way of the kidneys to help manage blood sugar levels.
+Sodium-Glucose Co-Transporter 2 (SGLT2) inhibitors are prescribed by doctors to help patients with type 2 diabetes remove sugar from the body by way of the kidneys, thus helping manage their blood sugar levels.
 Untreated diabetes can lead to blindness, nerve and kidney damage, heart disease, and other serious complications, so keeping blood sugar levels under control is of tremendous importance; but treatment involving SGLT2 inhibitors is not without serious risks.

 The SGLT2 inhibitors currently on the market— Invokana, Invokamet, Jardiance, Xigduo XR, Farxiga, and Glyxambi— are intended for patients to use in tandem with diet and exercise to achieve and maintain normal blood sugar levels.
 Though approved by the U.S. Food & Drug Administration (FDA), adverse events resulting from the use of SGLT2 inhibitors have been reported.
 Diabetic ketoacidosis, kidney failure, and heightened susceptibility to bone fractures and bone density loss are of primary concern with SGLT2 inhibitor use.